THE THREE WORKS OF GRACE

 For we who have believed do enter that rest, as He has said: “So I swore in My wrath, ‘They shall not enter My rest,’” although the works were finished from the foundation of the world.
 (Hebrews 4:3)

-The works of God have been finished from the time of the first chapter of the Book of Genesis.
+The works of God have been finished from the time of the first chapter of the book of Genesis.
 The historical fulfillment of Passover was accomplished from the beginning of the world.
 The Lord Jesus is the Lamb who was slain from the foundation of the world.

 The pouring out of the Holy Spirit also was “finished” from the beginning of the world, being spoken of in advance by the Prophet Joel.